tianocore-docs/ATBB-Memory_Protection_in_UEFI_BIOS/memory-protection-in-SMM.md

 The assumption for non-SMRAM access in SMM is described in [[SecureSmmComm][6]].
 Besides that, this solution assumes that all DRAM regions are added to the Global Coherency Domain (GCD) management before EndOfDxe, so that the UEFI memory map can return all DRAM regions.
 If there are more regions added to the GCD after EndOfDxe, those regions are not set to not-present in the page table.
-NOTE: The SMM does not set the not-present bit for the GCD EfiGcdMemoryTypeNonExistent memory, because this type of memory may be converted to the other types, such as EfiGcdMemoryTypeReserved, or EfiGcdMemoryTypeMemoryMappedIo, which might be accessed by the SMM later.
+NOTE: The SMM does not set the not-present bit for the GCD **EfiGcdMemoryTypeNonExistent** memory, because this type of memory may be converted to the other types, such as **EfiGcdMemoryTypeReserved**, or **EfiGcdMemoryTypeMemoryMappedIo**, which might be accessed by the SMM later.

 ## Limitation
 Setting up RO and NX attribute for SMRAM is a good enhancement to prevent a code overriding attack.
 However it has some limitations: